 November 23, 2013: Discussion class

-Dates and guest lecturers for the 2014 sessions will be announced.
+Date and guest lecturer for the final spring 2014 session will be announced.

 Lonergan Studies Coordinator: Irene Menear